 Pulitzer Prize–winning novelist Marilynne Robinson is one of the most eminent public intellectuals in America today.
 In addition to literary elegance, her trilogy of novels (Gilead, Home, and Lila) and her collections of essays offer probing meditations on the Christian faith.
-Many of these reflections are grounded in her belief that the sixt… Read more…
+Many of these reflections are grounded in her belief that the sixteenth-century … Read more…

 New Testament scholar James D. G. Dunn has published his research on Christian origins in numerous commentaries, books, and essays.
 In this small, straightforward book designed especially for a lay audience, Dunn focuses his fifty-plus years of scholarship on elucidating the New Testament witness to Jesus, from Matthew to Revelation.
 Dunn’s Jesus … Read more…